strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 What's the minimum and maximum time after appending a record that we might still be able to read it?

 A segment, together with the records it contains, can be deleted only when it is closed.
 This means that if the producer is pretty slow and the maximum size of 16384 bytes is not reached within the 10 minutes, older records won't be deleted.
-Retention is higher than what it's meant to be.
+Retention is therefore higher than what it's meant to be.

 Even if the active segment is filled quickly, the retention time is evaluated starting from the last record appended to the segment before it is closed.
 The latest record is retained for the 10 minutes we want, but the first records in the segment are retained for longer.
 Of course, this depends how quickly the segment was filled and how much time passed between the first record and the last one.